Dashboard & Settings

 - Max LUX — The maximum brightness measured from your LEDs at full output.

-- Blue ratio — The percentage of blue light in the LED spectrum (only available if the spectrum sensor was connected during calibration).
+- Blue ratio — The percentage of blue light in the LED spectrum (only available if the Light Spectrum sensor was connected during calibration).

-- Spectrum sensor — Whether the optional light spectrum sensor was detected and used during calibration.
+- Light Spectrum sensor — Whether the optional Light Spectrum sensor was detected and used during calibration.
 If it was not connected, blue ratio data will not be available.

 Growing Guides QR Code